Skip to content

 A supplement can contain exactly what is indicated on the label and still do nothing for you.
 The reason: bioavailability.
 This term refers to the proportion of a nutrient that leaves the tablet or capsule, crosses the intestinal wall, enters the bloodstream and finally reaches the tissues where it must act.
 A swallowed supplement is not an absorbed supplement.

 Imagine a five-step journey: ingestion, dissolution in the stomach, passage into the small intestine, crossing the intestinal wall, transport to target cells.
 At each of these stages, part of the nutrient can be lost, destroyed or simply eliminated without being used.
-Some poor-quality supplements pass through the entire digestive system practically intact, as evidenced by wastewater analyses that have found still-readable tablets downstream from certain treatment plants.
+Some poor-quality supplements pass through the entire digestive system practically intact, as evidenced by the well-documented 'ghost pill' phenomenon: the shells of certain extended-release tablets pass through the digestive system and appear intact in stool, even though the nutrient or medication has already been released and absorbed.

 The 5 Most Common Reasons Why a Supplement Does Not Work